Management and Finance MSc

 - How can financial forecasts be used in business valuation, and what techniques should be used to improve trend analysis and interfirm comparison?

-With these needs in mind, the MSc and MA Management and Finance programmes at Bangor are designed to develop participants’ existing skills through a scheme of specialist advanced study.
+With these needs in mind, the MSc Management and Finance programme at Bangor are designed to develop participants’ existing skills through a scheme of specialist advanced study.
 An important objective is to provide participants not only with an insight into organisational behaviour and strategic choices in HRM and marketing, but also with an understanding of theoretical developments relating to corporate finance and the capital markets, and competence in the techniques required to assess the consequences for business management.
 These programmes provide a coherent theoretical framework for the various subject areas, but the emphasis throughout is on advanced practical application of business management and financial techniques in a real-world setting.

 January intake: Taught modules are undertaken in the period of January to June and September to January and will involve the study of 120 credits.
 The dissertation (or equivalent) is valued at 60 credits and is undertaken during the period of June to September.